NREL/resstock/docs/source/advanced_tutorial/updating_projects.rst

 Refresh Outputs
 ===============

 If you made changes to either the `Building Characteristics Report <https://github.com/NREL/OpenStudio-BuildStock/tree/master/measures/BuildingCharacteristicsReport>`_ or `Simulation Output Report <https://github.com/NREL/OpenStudio-BuildStock/tree/master/measures/SimulationOutputReport>`_ measures, you will need to make updates on the Outputs tab.
-To do this remove the measure(s) from the project and re-add them, while making sure they occupy the original place in the workflow order.
+To do this remove the measure(s) from the project and re-add them, while making sure they occupy the original position in the workflow order.
 Then navigate to the Outputs tab, select the measure(s) you've re-added, and then choose the outputs to include.
 Click "OK" when done.
+These outputs will be included in the summary results csv file.

 .. image:: ../images/advanced_tutorial/refresh_outputs.png